-Sr. No. Date of Detection/ Date of reporting to RBI (in ₹ lakhs) Modus operandi & action taken (in ₹ lakh) written- off (in ₹ lakhs) Provision (in ₹ lakhs) Remarks Action taken by the company 1.
+Sr. No. Branch Date of Detection/ Date of reporting to RBI Amount (in ₹ lakhs) Modus operandi & action taken Recovery (in ₹ lakh) Amount written- off (in ₹ lakhs) Provision (in ₹ lakhs) Remarks Action taken by the company 1.
 Melapalyam February 19, 2021/ March 30, 2021 21.06 Customer pledged spurious gold ornaments with the connivance of Branch Manager 10.14 10.91 NIL Company filed Police complaint on February 25, 2021.
 Terminated all the fraudulent employees who involved in this fraud.
 2. Kuniyamuthur November 24, 2020/ February 15, 2021 6.33 Employees pledged spurious gold in the name of Customer 1.17 5.16 NIL Company filed Police complaint on December 15, 2020.
 Terminated all the fraudulent employees who involved in this fraud.
 5. Mogappair August 3, 2020/ December 28, 2020 21.50 Employees manipulated customer account and thefted amount 21.50 0 NIL Company filed Police complaint on August 18, 2020.
 All the fraudulent employees who involved in this fraud was terminated from their service.

-6. Hongasandra February 16, 2020/ September 15, 2020 60.87 Employees manipulated customer account and thefted amount 60.87 0 NIL Company filed Police complaint on March 17, 2020.
-Terminated all the fraudulent employees who involved in this fraud and recovered the money.
+6. Hongasandra February 16, 60.87 Employees 60.87 0 NIL Company filed

+2020/ manipulated Police compla aint on

+September customer March 17, 2020.

+15, 2020 account and Terminated a all the

+thefted amount fraudulent

+employees who

+involved in this

+fraud and reco overed

+the money.

-9. Summary of reservations, qualifications, emphasis of matter or adverse remarks of auditors during the last three Fiscals immediately preceding the year of issue of this Prospectus and of their impact on the financial statements and financial position of our Company and the corrective steps taken and proposed to be taken by our Company for each of the said reservations or qualifications or emphasis of matter or adverse remarks
+9. Summary of reservations, qualifications, emphasis of matter or adverse remarks of auditors during the last three Fiscals immediately preceding the year of issue of this Draft Prospectus and of their impact on the financial statements and financial position of our Company and the corrective steps taken and proposed to be taken by our Company for each of the said reservations or qualifications or emphasis of matter or adverse remarks

-There are no reservations or qualifications or emphasis of matter or adverse remarks in the Company's and in the audited financial statements in the last three Fiscals preceding this Prospectus.
+There are no reservations or qualifications or emphasis of matter or adverse remarks in the Company's and in the audited financial statements in the last three Fiscals preceding this Draft Prospectus.

-10. Summary of other observations of the auditors during the last three Fiscals immediately preceding the year of issue of this Prospectus and of their impact on the financial statements and financial position of our Company and the corrective steps taken and proposed to be taken by our Company for each of the said observation:
+10. Summary of other observations of the auditors during the last three Fiscals immediately preceding the year of issue of this Draft Prospectus and of their impact on the financial statements and financial position of our Company and the corrective steps taken and proposed to be taken by our Company for each of the said observation:

-Other than as disclosed below, there are no other observations of the auditors during the last three Fiscals immediately preceding the year of issue of this Prospectus and of their impact on the financial statements and financial position of our Company:
+Other than as disclosed below, there are no other observations of the auditors during the last three Fiscals immediately preceding the year of issue of this Draft Prospectus and of their impact on the financial statements and financial position of our Company: